-Schools may provide the testing accommodations listed above under the heading "English Language Learners/Multilingual Learners" to Former English Language Learners/Multilingual Learners who met the exiting criteria specified in Part 154-2 of the Regulations of the Commissioner of Education and were exited from English Language Learner status following their participation in one of the two most recent administrations (Spring 2017 or Spring 2018) of the New York State English as a Second Language Achievement Test (NYSESLAT).
-Such students either achieved an overall level of Commanding on the NYSESLAT or achieved an overall level of Expanding on the most recent administration of the NYSESLAT and scored at Level 3 or higher on the New York State Grades 3-8 English Language Arts Test.
+Schools may provide the testing accommodations available to ELLs to Former ELLs who met the exiting criteria specified in Part 154-2 of the Regulations of the Commissioner of Education and were exited from ELL status within the past two school years.
+Such students either achieved an overall level of Commanding on the NYSESLAT or achieved an overall level of Expanding on the NYSESLAT and scored at Level 3 or higher on the New York State Grades 3-8 ELA Tests during that same school year.